adriansimonn/adriansimonn/README.md

 ## This Month's Focus 📌

 - 🚀 Shipping MVP of Enfora
+- 🧠 Exploring low level LLM topics and research
-- 🌐 Finishing and deploying my portfolio website
+- 🌐 Finishing touches on my portfolio website
 - 🛠️ Polishing DSA skills and learning new technologies
-- 🧬 Exploring new complex LLM topics

 ---